The Voyage of Errors: Workplace Misconduct Policies That Could Make Shakespeare Blush

 2. The Quest for Consistency: Are We All on the Same Page?

-A consistent misconduct policy across companies in San Diego and past might sound like the holy grail.
+A consistent misconduct policy across companies in San Diego and beyond might sound like the holy grail.
 Yet, as anyone who has tried to order a “regular” coffee in New York knows, consistency is elusive.
 The same applies to enforcing workplace policies.
 One company’s ‘slightly inappropriate’ is another’s ‘utterly unacceptable’.

 - Vague Terminology: Words like “inappropriate” and “unprofessional” can mean different things in different offices.